HANDLOOM WEAVING FOR PERSONS WITH SPECIAL NEEDS

 The Rigid heddle looms and Inkle looms are simple to use hobby looms and can be set up easily at home.
 Interestingly, weaving has become a family activity for some families, where parents & children spend some quality time together!
 The Rigid heddle looms & Inkle looms are suitable for meaningful engagement rather than vocation.

 Rigid heddle looms can be used for making stoles/ scarves, material for cushion covers, bags, place mats, napkins and the like.
 Typically, a length of 2 to 3 meters can be woven on these looms.

 Inkle looms can be used for weaving fashion belts, camera straps, guitar straps, dress trims, saree or blouse borders, key chains, watch straps and such accessories

 There are a number of additional accessories which can be added based on the requirement of the person.
 For example, there is a special shuttle shelf for people who cannot hold the shuttle in their hands while weaving.
 If someone cannot use legs to treadle the loom, it can be modified to operate with hands.
-Wheel chair version looms are also available.
+Wheelchair version SAORI looms are also available.

-This is a key area of concern for vocational centres having Special persons, as warp preparation and loading onto the loom is a skilled job which takes time.
-To facilitate a quick start, we supply Ready-made warps in 20m rolls for Saori looms, which makes weaving a ‘plug & play’.
+This is a key area of concern for vocational centres having Special persons, as warp preparation and loading onto the loom is a skilled job that takes time.
+To facilitate a quick start, we supply Ready-made warps in 20m rolls for SAORI looms, which makes weaving a ‘plug & play’.

 Raw material supply: